top of page

 Drivers of the Divergence

-• Leverage and Risk Appetite: Debt financing and risk tolerance can distort valuations, leading to unsupported prices.
+• Leverage and Risk Appetite: Debt financing and varying risk tolerance can distort valuations, leading to unsupported prices.

 Nuances in Process and Diligence

-Enduring Premiums in the LMM Landscape.
 Buyers of premium assets may support aggressive growth assumptions if strong metrics, such as exceptional cohort retention or low customer concentration, are present.
-Operational strengths, such as pricing power and efficient capital management, justify higher valuations.
-Conversely, assets with issues like customer concentration or weak pricing power are valued lower.
+Operational strengths—such as pricing power and efficient capital management—can justify higher valuations.
+Conversely, assets facing issues like customer concentration or weak pricing power are valued lower.

-An example: A reputable healthcare provider sold at a 30% premium over similar assets due to its strong brand and expansion potential, despite scalability challenges.
+For example, a reputable healthcare provider sold at a 30% premium over similar assets due to its strong brand and expansion potential, despite scalability challenges.
 Meanwhile, a similar provider with less brand recognition struggled to attract interest, leading to a lower valuation.
 This illustrates how intangible factors and strategic narratives contribute to valuation disparities.

 Risks and Opportunities in a Bifurcated Market